 Instructions

-- Add the smoked ham shank, navy beans, chicken broth, water, and the bay leaf to the pot and stir.
-Raise heat to high, bring the liquid to a boil, lower heat to medium-low, cover and cook 60 minutes, stirring occasionally.
+- Add the smoked ham, navy beans, chicken broth, water, and bay leaf.
+Stir well.
+Raise the heat to high and bring the liquid to a boil, about 6–8 minutes.

-- Continue cooking the navy bean soup for another 15 minutes.
-Taste a couple of beans; if they’re tender, the soup is done.
-If the beans are still a little firm, cover and continue cooking.
-Check the beans every 15 minutes or so, until they reach the desired consistency.
+- Continue simmering the soup for another 15 minutes.
+Taste a couple of beans—if they’re tender, the soup is done.

 Notes